 Is there a difference between the morning and afternoon shifts?

 Yes, morning shifts are spent primarily in the fields harvesting (but sometimes there is work in the packing shed).
 Afternoon shifts are spent primarily in the packing shed working with the vegetables that were harvested in the morning (but often there are outside jobs as well).

 Can two of us come each week for 2 hours?

 No. Leaving in the middle of a shift is not very satisfying for you and not helpful for the farm.

-The worker share is a 20 week commitment, which will earn you a Standard Share.
-If you want to receive an every other week share you can also donate an every other week share to our Assistance Fund.
+The worker share is weekly a commitment which will earn you a Weekly Share.
+If you want to receive a bi-weekly share you can also donate a bi-weekly share to our Assistance Fund.

 Can I bring my child along?